 Mr. Ng obtained a degree of Bachelor of Science Management (Honours) from the University of London in 2000.
 In 2013, Mr. Ng completed the Master of Business Administration from Rutger Business School, New Jersey, U.S..

-Mr. Lau Tay Hock (劉帝福), aged 65, is the Vice President of Design Engineering of the Group mainly responsible for the engineering and new product development and innovation of the Group.
+Mr. Lim Boon Kuan (林文光), aged 60, is the Vice President of Sales of our Group, mainly responsible for corporate sales management.
+Mr. Lim joined the Group in February 2025.